jpailden/jpailden.github.io/index.md

-Welcome to SIUE Statistical Laboratory Page
+Welcome to SIUE Statistical Classes Laboratory Page
 ==================================

 This page contains the weekly laboratory lessons and exercises for Fall 2017.